2giosangmitom/2giosangmitom.github.io/src/assets/cv/cv.typ

 = Summary

-Aspiring full-stack developer passionate about building comprehensive web applications and continually enhancing my skill set.
+Aspiring full-stack developer passionate about building comprehensive web applications and continuously enhancing my skill set.
 Proficient in both front-end and back-end development.
 Seeking an internship opportunity to apply my knowledge and gain hands-on experience.